b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ## Julia - Solutions {#sec:julia_language_exercises_solutions}

-In this sub-chapter you may find possible solutions to the exercises from the previous section.
+In this sub-chapter you will find exemplary solutions to the exercises from the previous section.

 ### Solution to Exercise 1 {#sec:julia_language_exercise1_solution}